pu2clr/PIC16F/projects/01-Blink/PIC10F200/README.md

 ; 1.
 Go to "Project Properties" in MPLAB X.
 ; 2.
 Select "Global Options" for the pic-as assembler/compiler.
 ; 3.
 In the "Additional Options" box, enter the following parameters:
-; -Wl,-pBlinkCode=0h
+; -Wl,-pAsmCode=0h
 ;
-; Please check the BlinkCode reference in the "PSECT" directive below.
+; Please check the AsmCode reference in the "PSECT" directive below.
 ;
 ; You will find good tips about the PIC10F200 here:
 ; https://www.circuitbread.com/tutorials/christmas-lights-special-microcontroller-basics-pic10f200